 - I’m a procrastinator.
 If there’s an uncomfortable call I need to make, it’ll be the last possible thing I do today.
 Or I’ll push it to tomorrow.

 Time blocking would have helped me with each of these issues.
-I would have prioritized things on my schedule, and assigned each task a specific time of day and a duration.

 Here’s what I noticed the first week I started using a time block schedule:

 - I adopted a sense of urgency.
 Knowing I had 30 or 60 minutes for a task encouraged me to shut out distractions.
 I became more disciplined immediately.

 - I started seeing progress on multiple things.
 Instead of locking in on one thing at the expense of others, using time blocks enabled me to keep multiple tasks moving.

 - Just the act of assigning ‘must do’ to an item is a great way to fight procrastination.

 Using a time block schedule is just a matter of doing three things:

 - Brain dumping your to-do list onto paper.

 - Insert each item into a 30 minute (or more) slot on your schedule.